grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 >
 >The start date and end date have a granularity same as the granularity you selected for the evaluation when defining segment using **segment and timeframe panel**, in step 1.
 >
+>
 >So if you selected the granularity as Week then the start and end dates are in terms of week (for example Week 14); if you select granularity as Month, then the start and end dates are in terms of months.

 >[!IMPORTANT]
 >
 >The Start date must be later than the evaluation period and also later than the current date.
-Similarly, the end date should also be later than the Start date and the current date.
+Similarly, the end date must also be later than the Start date and the current date.

 ### Save the operation {#save-operation}